Michael Harris II Player Props: Braves vs. Cardinals

 - Harris II hit .297 with 27 doubles, three triples, 19 home runs and 21 walks.

-- Harris II picked up an RBI in 45 of 118 games last season (38.1%), including 16 occasions when he drove in multiple runs (13.6%).
-He had three or more RBIs in two games.
+- Harris II picked up an RBI in 45 of 118 games last season, with multiple RBIs in 16 of them.
+He drove in three or more runs in two games.

 - In 50.8% of his 118 games last season, he scored a run (60 times).
 He had 14 games with multiple runs in 2022 (11.9%).